Theatre, Art, and Graphic and Animation Design

-We offer six undergraduate concentrations in Art Education, Art History, Book Arts and Printmaking, Crafts, Painting and Drawing, and Photography.
+We offer five undergraduate concentrations in Art Education, Book Arts and Printmaking, Crafts, Painting and Drawing, and Photography.
 Please tour the individual concentration descriptions and course requirements by way of the menu at left.
 As you explore the concentrations, you may have questions.
 If so, we encourage you to send them along to the individual faculty in those concentrations.

 We also hold a series of Open Houses through the academic year, and we invite you to attend one.
 Please contact us at 434-395-2285 or send an email to Janet McQueen for a schedule of our Open Houses.

 All art majors will receive a Bachelor of Fine Arts Degree.
 The General Education Requirements will be identical for each concentration.

 The Art program also offers tailored programs of study for students who wish to minor in studio art or art history.
 Students interested in a minor in general art or art history should contact the Department Chair for advising.

 To satisfy major and minor graduation requirements within the Art program, Art students must earn a grade no less than C in all Art courses.
 Art majors who receive less than a C in a required Art course must retake and pass that course in order to receive credit.
 Plus and minus grades are figured into the student's GPA.
 A fuller explanation of grades and a GPA calculator can be found at "GPA Calculator" at the Registrar's page.

 Additionally, as a graduation requirement, all students majoring in the Art program must participate in, and pass, five annual portfolio assessments.
 See "Assessments" in the menu at left.

 The student bears full responsibility for meeting all graduation requirements.